vroy/songster/README.md

 # Songster

-Turn every face in your images into singing faces.
-ALPHA
+Turn every face found in your images into singing faces. -- ALPHA --

 # Usage